 - Candidate must be at least 16 years of age.

-- Compass reading score of 40 or above, or equivalent ACT score.
+- Accuplacer reading score of 40 or above, or equivalent ACT score.

 - Attend a Basic Nursing Assistant orientation session.